 And what’s a better way to get your clientele to order more food than psychologically increasing their appetite?
 Now we know red is a bold color, especially in fine dining restaurants, so it is important to use it subtly and with a purpose.
 Look at this red leather booth below for example.
 It catches your eye, but it does not overwhelm the space.

-You can also incorporate this color onto your walls as a quick and simple solution to bringing in a more high-end look and indirectly make your guests hungry for more.
+You can also incorporate this color onto your walls as a quick and simple solution to bringing in a more high-end look and indirectly making your guests hungry for more.
 Other colors like orange and yellow are also appetite stimulants.

 Yellow is associated with happiness, which will then translate to your guests feeling happy about the restaurant they chose and the food they ate.
 We would recommend steering clear of any grays, blacks, blues, or browns unless they are used as accent colors in the space.